AreParameswarudu/AWS-DEV-SCRIPTS/GIT-commands.md

 This steps is only when you are using any instances from any Cloud services.

-First elivate permissions to sudo
+First elivate permissions to sudo.
+Set hostname  ( I am using gituser as name, you can choose as you wish).
+Reflect the changes

 ```
 sudo -s
 ```

-Set hostname  ( I am using gituser as name, you can choose as you wish).
 ```
 hostnamectl set-hostname gituser
 ```

-Reflect the changes
 ```
 sudo -i
 ```